BenjaminYde/TechArt-Guide/guide/camera/depth_of_field.md

 ![Img](static/dof/dof_example_tree_1.png)

 The DoF consists out of:
-- a **focus point**, the point you want to capture and will be your most sharp point in the image you capture.
+- A **focus point**, the point you want to capture and will be your most sharp point in the image you capture.
-- a **circle of confusion (CoF) focus limit size**, the treshold of when something becomes blurry which has a start and end distance (radius from the focus point):
+- A **circle of confusion (CoF) focus limit size**, the treshold of when something becomes blurry which has a start and end distance (radius from the focus point):

 ![Img](static/dof/dof_example_tree_2.png)